jjviscomi/googlePasswordSync/README.md

 2. Creates new google Apps account (if enabled) if it does not already exist.

 3. If the account exists it updates the password to the password it has captured from Open Directory.

+**TROUBLES SHOOTING**

+Because we still are not at version 1, the logging is verbose by default.
+You can find a lof of information by watching the /var/log/system.log that should clue you into any problems.
+Also in the /var/log/ there exists application specific log files you can browse.

+All running configuration settings are kept in /Library/Preferences/org.theObfuscated.googlePasswordSync.plist (BACKUP THIS FILE BEFORE YOU MAKE ANY CHANGES, THE UNINSTALLER NEEDS IT TO DO A PROPER UNINSTALL)

+**ADDITIONAL TOOLS**

+Three additional tools are installed to offer additional functionality:
+/usr/sbin/admin/tools/googlePasswordSync/crypto.sh: handels key pair generation, encryption/decryption, hashing /usr/sbin/admin/tools/googlePasswordSync/ldapinfo.sh: handels ldap information lookup as well as account status /usr/sbin/admin/tools/googlePasswordSync/Gapps.php: Command line interface to Google Apps